 The Federal Direct Unsubsidized Loan

 This is a non-need based federal loan that cannot exceed the educational cost of attendance minus other financial aid.
-Undergraduate students who are not eligible for any Subsidized Direct Loan or are eligible for only a portion of the annual loan limit for the Subsidized Direct Loan may be eligible for the Unsubsidized Direct Loan.
+Undergraduate students who are not eligible for a Subsidized Direct Loan or are eligible for only a portion of the annual loan limit for the Subsidized Direct Loan may be eligible for the Unsubsidized Direct Loan.
 Borrowers must be U.S. citizens or eligible non-citizens, enrolled at least half time and meet all other eligibility requirements including Satisfactory Academic Progress.

 Federal Parent Loan to Undergraduate Student (PLUS) Loan